BitFunnel/Workbench/README.md

 once and then use the resulting BitFunnel corpus files many time over.

 Before processing a Wikipedia database dump follow [these instructions](BUILD.md) to build the **org.bitfunnel.workbench** package.
-Instructions for obtaining the Wikipedia database dump and processing it appear below.
+Instructions for obtaining and processing a Wikipedia database dump appear below.

 ## Obtaining a the Wikipedia Database Dump